ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 Breaking changes between version 5.0.0 and 6.0.0.

-___Note:___ Version is a major release with large set of refactorings, name changes and namespace changes.
+___Note:___ Version is a major release with a large set of refactorings, name changes, and namespace changes.
 We have not covered it all, but tried to summarize the major ones below.
 In v6 we introduced Sign and wanted to refactor and rename things to make i consistent and easy to use both/either of them.
 This will cause some work when upgrading from a previous version.

 ### Renaming NuGet-packages

-As all of the support packages related to Azure etc. now only depends on the Core package, we have renamed a few packages to reflect this:
+As all of the support packages related to Azure etc. now only depend on the Core package, we have renamed a few packages to reflect this:

 - `ActiveLogin.Authentication.BankId.AspNetCore.Azure` is now `ActiveLogin.Authentication.BankId.AzureKeyVault`
 - `ActiveLogin.Authentication.BankId.AspNetCore.AzureMonitor` is now `ActiveLogin.Authentication.BankId.AzureMonitor`